dosu0/Survivio/README.md

         make build

-The folder bin.ignore will contain all the binary files
+The folder "build" will contain all the binary files